Established Ecommerce Companies: Four High Level Search Engine Performance Metrics to Monitor

 For this reason, we want to keep a pulse check on the less volatile number of transactions as well as revenue.

-Monthly or Weekly Pulse Check
+Monthly or Weekly Search Engine Monitoring?

 If you have the bandwidth in your company, a weekly pulse check of these four metrics will allow you to view and adapt your efforts quickly for improved results.

-But, I’d recommend at least a monthly (no less than quarterly) view of these four numbers so you keep SEO activities top of mine while also watching over any trends that may require addressing.
-Because the search engines can be slow to act, it’s best to act quickly if we want to see a change in ranking or traffic trajectory.
+But, I’d recommend at least a monthly (no less than quarterly) view of these four numbers so you keep SEO activities top of mind while also watching over any trends that may require addressing.
+Because search engines can be slow to act, it’s best to act quickly if we want to see a change in ranking or traffic trajectory.

 Monitor these KPIs, but don’t stop there.
 While this high-level pulse check is important to review regularly, it’s the subsequent deep dive into these data points that will lead to the important improvement actions required for additional growth.